girlscript/winter-of-contributing/JavaScript/Topics/5.Syntax/6.Functions/Video.md

 ## Transcript

 A **JavaScript function** is a block of code designed to perform a particular task.
-Its basically dividing you program into different parts.
+Its basically dividing your program into different functional components.

 Now a function looks like this..
 Wait.. lets break it into different parts first